 Remembering Art Hurley

-Arthur Wilbert Hurley (uniform, standing) with his father, Charles Hurley
+Arthur Wilbert Hurley (uniform, standing) with his father, Charles Hurley.
+Below, with his army unit - he's back row, right end.

 Born Sept 18, 1897